On this pagetap to expand

 API Reference

-Automate status updates, post incidents, and integrate with your existing tooling.
+Automate status updates, read dashboard data, embed widgets, and integrate with your existing tooling.

 Authentication